dirkpetersen/forever-slurm/README.md

 systemctl --no-pager --user status forever-slurm forever-traefik
 ```

-When you run `./config.sh` the required environment variables will be copied from file .env.default to .env and you are prompted to confirm or edit each value.
+When you run `./config.sh`, the required environment variables will be copied from file .env.default to .env, and you are prompted to confirm or edit each value.
 The variable SERVICE_LIST defines all active services and the number of instances that are expected to run. forever-slurm will continue to submit jobs until the total number of running and pending jobs is equal to the number behind the forward slash.

 ```
 SERVICE_LIST: "hello-python/2 llama-cpp-server/2 a100-llama-cpp-server/1"
 ```

-If you have a new compute service please add it to the services folder send me a pull request so others can benefit from your work.
+If you have a new compute service, please fork the repository, add your service it to the services folder, and open a pull request so others can benefit from your work.

 ## Setup an SSH tunnel / port forward